ZoranPandovski/awesome-hacktoberfest-swag-2023/README.md

 	<br>
 </h1>

-# Awesome Hacktoberfest Swag List 2023 🌳🎁
+# Awesome Hacktoberfest Swag 2023 🌳🎁

 Welcome to the Awesome Hacktoberfest Swag List 2023!
 This year, Hacktoberfest is all about turning those green squares on your GitHub profile into real green trees in the real world! 🌳🌍
 Yes, you heard it right!
 It's all about coding for a cause, making our planet greener and healthier! 🌍💚